-Medical researchers are constantly working to find ways to more effectively treat various forms of brain damage.
+Medical researchers are constantly working to find ways to more effectively treat hypoxia and various forms of brain damage.
 Many of these treatments can sound unusual, but may prove surprisingly effective at helping survivors of traumatic brain injuries recover.
 One such unusual-sounding treatment is the use of brain cooling therapy to treat hypoxic brain damage.

 What is Hypoxic Brain Damage?